Skip to content

 Every engagement begins with a diagnostic.
-The diagnostic is complete and standalone — what comes after it depends on what you need and how much you want Growth Forensics involved in the execution.
+The diagnostic is complete and standalone.
+What comes after it depends on what the engine requires and the role you want Growth Forensics to play in what follows.

-All pricing is in USD and scoped per engagement.
-There are no fixed packages because the diagnostic findings determine what the build requires.
-Pricing is discussed in the scoping call, after the engine state is understood.
+Pricing is set in USD and defined per engagement.
+There are no predefined packages because the diagnostic findings determine the scope of any subsequent engagement.
+Pricing is discussed in the scoping call, once the current state of the engine is understood.

 What it is

-A complete structural assessment of the organic growth engine.
-All ten components assessed across their full signal set.
-A dossier produced containing: every finding, every recommendation, the intervention sequence, and the evidence supporting each.
+A complete structural assessment of the organic growth engine across all ten components.
+Every signal assessed, every finding documented, one intervention sequence that tells the team what to fix first and why.
 The diagnostic is scoped individually based on the complexity of the engine and the breadth of the estate.

 Deliverables:

-Delivered over 4–6 weeks.
+Delivered over 4 to 6 weeks.
 Includes a dossier review session where the findings are walked through in full.
-The dossier is yours to use however is most useful — with your current agency, with a new hire, or independently.
+The dossier is the team's to use however is most useful: with the current agency, with a new hire, or independently.
+Dossier state tracking continues for 90 days after delivery.

-Growth Forensics acts as the fractional organic growth lead — strategic oversight, ongoing diagnostic monitoring, and hands-on involvement in the highest-leverage interventions.
-The retain engagement is for companies where the internal team has the execution capacity but not the strategic depth to run the programme correctly over time, and where having a senior practitioner in the room for prioritisation decisions makes a material difference.
+Growth Forensics acts as the fractional head of organic growth on a retained basis.
+Strategic direction, content and SEO programme leadership, prioritisation, execution oversight, ongoing diagnostic monitoring, and involvement in the highest-leverage interventions.
+For companies where the internal team has the execution capacity but not the senior strategic depth to run the programme correctly over time.All accountability is oriented toward pipeline and revenue, not activity metrics.
+The engagement is structured to build internal capability over time, not to perpetuate the relationship.

 Three-month minimum commitment, scoped individually.
-Three tiers based on depth of involvement.
-Not a retainer in the agency sense — the work changes based on what the engine needs each month, not based on a fixed activity plan.
+The work changes based on what the engine needs each month, not based on a fixed activity plan.
+Includes a defined capability-building plan so the engagement has a natural end date.

 Every engagement produces a digital dossier.
 Take a look at our demo dossier.